woutslabbinck/VersionAwareLDESinLDP/README.md

 }
 ```

-In the output, the three different stages can clearly be seen:
+In the output, the three different version objects can clearly be seen:

 1. We created a resource with a title: "Title"
 2. Later, this resource its contents are completely rewritten with as result that it now has a title: "Fancy Title"